IorioD/MTD-manager-console/How_to_kubernetes.md

 - For each VM, set a bridged network card.
 - Only if needed set the IP of each VM as static.
-- Install Docker on each VM.
+- Install Docker on each VM [official guide](https://docs.docker.com/engine/install/ubuntu/).

 If you want better performance, you can use virtual machines with Ubuntu server installed following [Ubuntu server guide](Ubuntu_Server.md).